-ADAS typically operates through a combination of sensors including ultrasonic, LIDAR (light detection and ranging) and radar, as well as mono and stereo cameras.
-The diagram shows the types of ADAS available and the technologies used which can be found all around a vehicle – in the front and rear bumpers, windscreen, wing mirrors, doors and even badges!
+ADAS typically operates through a combination of sensors, including ultrasonic, LIDAR (light detection and ranging) and radar, as well as mono and stereo cameras.
+The diagram shows the types of ADAS available and the technologies used, which can be found all around a vehicle – in the front and rear bumpers, windscreen, wing mirrors, doors and even badges!
 The location and ADAS technologies available depends on the make and model of the vehicle.

 Advanced Driver Assistance Systems (ADAS) are the latest safety-critical advancement.
-If your vehicle is fitted with ADAS, it may need to re-calibrated after a repair – rest assured ChipsAway have a solution.
-Vehicle manufacturers recommend that after some types of vehicle repairs, wheel alignment or geometry change, disconnection or partial removal of a sensor from its mounting, that the ADAS system is calibrated to ensure that all technologies are operating correctly.
+If your vehicle is fitted with ADAS, it may need to re-calibrated after a repair – rest assured, ChipsAway have a solution.
+Vehicle manufacturers recommend that after some types of vehicle repairs, wheel alignment or geometry change, disconnection or partial removal of a sensor from its mounting, the ADAS system is calibrated to ensure that all technologies are operating correctly.

 Before any work is completed, we will access the database and receive guidance from Thatcham in circumstances where calibration may be required and inform you if it is.
 Should this be the case, we will forward you the details of our calibration partner, Auto Windscreens, who have national re-calibration capability.
 You will need to contact them to book your calibration.

 We have been safely operating under the COVID-19 guidelines set out by the Government since reopening on the 1 June and have worked hard to provide a safe environment for both our customers and staff.